 Shin splints, also known as medial tibial stress syndrome is a pain that is typically felt in the shinbone, and in the lower leg.
 Symptoms begin to surface when there is an inflammation in the bone tissue surrounding the tibia.

 The condition is common among athletes and individuals who constantly engage in activities that put excessive force on the muscles such as running, basketball and tennis.
+For example, in basketball, players are constantly running and jumping on hard surfaces.
+If they don’t take time to warm up their legs or wear shoes with enough support for jumping and moving, shin splints are more likely to occur.
 A sudden change in exercise can also cause an onset of pain in the lower leg and along the inner part of the shinbone.

 Causes of Shin Splints

 Shin splints are commonly brought on by excessive amounts of force on a person’s tibia, which results in inflammation of the muscles.
 Another known cause of shin splints is repetitive weight-bearing that puts stress on your tendons and shinbone.